microsoft/az-ml-realtime-score/README.md

 1. Fork this repo into your own Github Namespace or import this repo into Azure DevOps.
 1. Copy `sample_workspace_conf.yml` to a new file, `workspace_conf.yml`, and fill in each field.
 This will keep secrets out of the source code, and this file will be ignored by git.
-1. Clone this repository locally, or on an Azure Data Science Virtual Machine.
+1. Clone your repository locally, or on an Azure Data Science Virtual Machine.
    ```
    git clone https://github.com/[your_github_username]/ai-architecture-template.git
    ```